nonkit/SmallQuest/README.md

 - CONTINUE is not supported yet.
 - HELP is not supported yet.
 - has only a short story.
-- Bug fixed - #4 Game Menu language is not changed
-- A line of scenario changed.
+- Loading Screen is supported.

 This program was compiled with Small Basic v1.1.
 So, if you'd like to run this program in Small Basic v1.0, please [Open] SmallQuest.smallbasic and [Run] it.